Evergreen-Client/EvergreenHUD/README.md

 # EvergreenHUD

-EvergreenHUD is a forge mod to improve and add upon your heads up display.
+EvergreenHUD is a Minecraft mod developed for every version and modding platform people love.
-I, Xander, have been working on this mod for over 3 months and believe it really is the best HUD mod out there for 1.8.
+From a PvPer to a casual singleplayer kinda guy, this mod will have everything you desire.
+Also, it is designed *for* power-users *by* a power-user so everyone's configuration will be unique!

 #### Announcement
-I would love if someone could work on a multi-version system for the mod as I think it could become very popular for fabric players and maybe even modpacks.
+If you would like to help me on my endeavour in creating a multi-version abstraction system:

 *Contact me on discord @ isXander#0162*